 The Maldives is the ultimate, iconic Indian Ocean holiday destination.
 This is one of the few places in the world where the reality will outlive your expectations.
 No picture can do justice to the colour of the sea and no words can describe the all-consuming sense of peace and solitude that the islands inspire.
 Its fame and popularity aren’t surprising, but how little people know about the country is.
-To paint a picture for you, the Maldives is made up of a string of islands stretching over 750km from North to South through the Indian Ocean.
-You can expect roughly a 10 hour direct or 12+ hour indirect flight from the UK followed by a speed boat (15-30 mins), seaplane (20-40 mins) or internal flight (30mins-2 hours) transfer to get you to your chosen resort.
-So the question is: what’s the best way to get there and where should you go when you land?
+To paint a picture for you, the Maldives is made up of a string of islands stretching over 750km from north to south through the Indian Ocean.
+You can expect roughly a 10-hour direct or 12-plus hour indirect flight from the UK followed by a speedboat (15-30 mins), seaplane (20-40 mins) or internal flight (30mins-2 hours) transfer to get you to your chosen resort.
+So, the question is: what’s the best way to get there and where should you go when you land?

 When planning your international flights, you have three main choices.
 The first (and easiest) option is to fly direct with British Airways.
-BA runs their service 3 days a week during high season (October – March).
+BA runs their service three days a week during high season (October to March).
 The obvious benefit here is the overall flying time (only 10 hours).
-It’s also worth noting that you arrive at 9:40AM into Male which is perfect for onwards connections.
+It’s also worth noting that you arrive at 9.40AM into Malé which is perfect for onward connections.
 The downside is the lack of choice for dates (only Sunday, Wednesday, Friday going out and Monday, Thursday, Saturday coming back).
 Also, if you want to travel between April and September, you will have to look at alternative options.

 When all is said and done, it’s important not to get too hung up on the details.
 However you get there and wherever you stay, the Maldives is a very special destination and chances are if you have the privilege of visiting once, you will want to go back again and again.